zenineasa/MasterThesis/README.md

-# Application of Deep and Reinforcement to Boundary Control Problems
+# Application of Deep and Reinforcement Learning to Boundary Control Problems

 Zenin Easa Panthakkalakath, Juraj Kardoš and Olaf Schenk